Leo Tolstoy

 4

-If we examine the causes of the calamities that plague humankind, going from the immediate down to the more fundamental, we will always arrive at the principal cause of all of humankind’s calamities: the absence or weakness of faith, i.e. the ambiguity or falseness of the human being’s established relationship to the world and its Source.
+If we examine the causes of the calamities that plague humankind, going from the immediate down to the more fundamental, we will always arrive at the principal cause of all of humankind’s calamities: the absence or weakness of faith, i.e. the ambiguity or falseness of the human being’s established relationship to the world and its origin.

 5

 A person who professes an external law is like someone standing in the light of a lantern attached to a post.
-He stands in the light of this lantern, it is bright enough for him, and there is nowhere else for him to go.
+He stands in the light of this lantern, it is bright enough for him, but there is nowhere else for him to go.

 A religious person is carrying a lantern in front of himself on a pole of some length; the light is always ahead of him and always induces him to move after it, revealing to him a new illuminated space that keeps drawing him towards it.